vEnhance/web.evanchen.cc/input/geombook.md

 any student with proof experience should be able to follow the exposition.

-The book contains a selection of about 300 problems from around the world and is accompanied by about 250 figures.
+The book has a selection of about 300 problems from around the world and about 250 figures.
 Some solutions are provided in [this solutions file][agest].

 I wrote this textbook while